caendesilva/Laradocgen/README.md

 Your static site will be saved in `public/docs`

 ### Customization
+The package strives to follow [Convention over configuration](https://en.wikipedia.org/wiki/Convention_over_configuration).
+Everything is preconfigured so you can get started quickly.
+However, if you wish you can customize the package.

 You can publish the Blade views using
 ```bash
 php artisan publish --tag="laradocgen-views"
 ```
+And customize them to your liking.
+Note that you will need to re-publish the views when updating!

+You can customize the source and output directory in the config file.
+You can use this to create multiple documentation versions.

 ## Package Development